 My main outtakes from the talk were: Step away from the computer.
 Breakaway from your normal practises.
 Question your process.
 We don’t all work with multi-million dollar budgets, but it’s still advice we can all learn from.

 Following a slightly frustrating experience at last year’s D&AD (the awards and work display rooms were closed on the day I was there) I had high hopes for 2018.

 The queue meant it took us about an hour to get in (the complimentary Pop Chips softened the blow), but once inside we went straight to Kit Altin’s talk on how to be more persuasive in advertising.
-On a packed Toolbox Stage, Kit talked the audience though Aristotle’s “Modes of Persuasion”, and discussed how brands can apply this to advertising.
+On a packed Toolbox Stage, Kit talked the audience through Aristotle’s “Modes of Persuasion”, and discussed how brands can apply this to advertising.

 The ‘modes’ are divided into Pathos (an appeal to the audience’s emotion), Ethos (demonstrating the credibility of the presenter) and Logos (claims made through logic and facts).
 Kit then took us through some classic and modern ads, discussing as a group how much and in what combination of each of the three ‘modes’ the ads were using.

 Maybe unsurprisingly, IPA studies tend to suggest emotional appeals (Pathos) are the most powerful of the three, grabbing attention and triumphing over authority and logic (think of a John Lewis campaign).

 It was a fascinating talk and one that really made us think about how we position our work.
 We hope to use what we learnt as a framework to create even more persuasive campaigns going forward.